ADirin/OTP1_LectureMaterial/Week 2/Home_ Assignment/EnvironmentSetup.md

      - Follow the instructions to unlock Jenkins, providing the initial administrator password.
    - **Installation Complete:**
      - Continue with the Jenkins setup by installing additional plugins and configuring global settings.
+     - **Note**
-     - **Note**  Jenkins works only jdk 11, 17 and 21 make sure you have install one of these JDK (do not forget to update the class path)
+     - Jenkins works only jdk 11, 17 and 21 make sure you have install one of these JDK (do not forget to update the class path)
+     - further instuction how to run jenkin in the lecture